Liljevalchs konsthall

-Liljevalchs konsthall (Swedish for "Liljevalch's Art Gallery") is an art gallery located on the Djurgården island in Stockholm, Sweden.
+Liljevalchs konsthall (lit.
+'Liljevalch's Art Hall') is a kunsthalle art venue located on Djurgården island in Stockholm, Sweden.
 Designed by architect Carl Bergsten (1879–1935) and inaugurated in March 1916, it is today owned by the City of Stockholm.

 Behind the entrance on the north-western corner is a small vestibule.
 To the right of the latter is a large sculpture hall leading to two large galleries with skylights intended for paintings, flanked by series of smaller exhibition spaces.
 The eastern end of the building has a large-scale portico facing a small park surrounded by the large windows of a small restaurant.